 Signs of Arthritis

 Much like for humans, the signs of arthritis in dogs include difficulty in laying down or getting up, lameness or stiff gait, slowing down on walks, and reluctance to play.
 Other signs include personality changes or cringing/flinching when being touched.

 For dogs with infectious arthritis, the root cause of the issue needs to be diagnosed by a veterinarian to determine treatment.
 For degenerative arthritis, several treatments are available to give dogs greater comfort such as painkilling medication or a program of exercise and rest.
 Swimming is often recommended by vets as a good form of exercise that takes pressure off the joints.

-Other options for degenerative arthritis include prescription medication such as carprofen (trade name: Rimadyl) and polysulfated glycosaminoglycan (trade name: Adequan).
+Other options for degenerative arthritis include prescription medication such as carprofen (trade name: Rimadyl), polysulfated glycosaminoglycan (trade name: Adequan), firoxoxib (trade name: Previcox), and meloxicam (trade name: Metacam).
 Surgery or laser therapy may also be an option.
 Your veterinarian can help you weigh your dog’s options.